Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 - Towel dry gently: Pat dry instead of rubbing which can aggravate sensitive skin.

-- Apply an alcohol-free moisturizer or aloe vera gel: Hydrates skin without stinging sensation common with alcohol-based products.
+- Apply an alcohol-free moisturizer or aloe vera gel: Hydrates skin without the stinging sensation common with alcohol-based products.

 - Avoid tight clothing for several hours: Loose cotton fabrics help prevent friction-induced bumps.